 The Scientific Committee is made up of authoritative scholars and non-academics specialised in issues related to alterpolitics.
-It is also composed by one representative per each Partner institution.
+It is also composed of one representative per partner institution.
 The Scientific Committee’s role is to ensure the coherence of scientific policy, decide the main orientations of our scientific policy, create new research programs, advise and approve new partnerships, and referee the research papers submitted for our events and publication.
 The Scientific Committee is currently composed by:

 Meredith L. WEISS